breatheco-de/content/src/content/how-to/javascript-array-clear.md

 This method is flexible and can be beneficial if additional processing or filtering is required on the elements as they are removed.
 However, it can be slower than some of the other ways, especially for large arrays.

 Utilizing benchmarking to figure out which option offers the best performance is an interesting idea.
-Here is an example of the many clearing techniques that have been evaluated using a benchmarking tool: [http://jsben.ch/hyj65](http://jsben.ch/hyj65).
+Here is an example of the many clearing techniques that have been evaluated using a [benchmarking tool](http://jsben.ch/hyj65).

 Regardless of which method you choose, there are a few best practices.
 All of them have different behaviors that can generate different repercussions in our code.
 Take into account that your code must be understood by other developers in the future, so you should always try to choose the cleanest and easiest-to-understand option.
+You can learn more about [arrays in Javascript](https://4geeks.com/lesson/what-is-an-array-define-array) at the [4Geeks](https://4geeks.com/how-to) Blog.